uchicago-CAPP30121-aut-2022/capp-camp/docs/s3-git-ii/3-merge-conflicts.md

 print("99 red balloons!")
 ```

-Make this change in the VSCode editor; remove/update the relevant lines and save your changes.
+Make this change to `balloons.py` in the VSCode editor; remove/update the relevant lines and save your changes.
 When you are done, the file `balloons.py` should contain the following:

 ```
 print("Let's get started.")